 Wearing a two-piece outfit is ideal for any prenatal appointment as you will need to expose either your belly or your pelvis depending on the scheduled exam.

-The appointments in the middle of pregnancy typically consist of your doctor listening to the baby’s heartbeat with a doppler machine that is scanned over the belly as well as feeling around on top of the abdomen so you will need to be able to raise your shirt up for these appointments.
+The appointments in the middle of pregnancy typically consist of your doctor listening to the baby’s heartbeat with a Doppler machine that is scanned over the belly as well as feeling around on top of the abdomen so you will need to be able to raise your shirt up for these appointments.

 What to wear for a prenatal appointment